South Korea may conduct survey on BTS members’ military duty - NewsBreak

 South Korea may conduct survey on BTS members’ military duty

-South Korea may conduct a public survey to help determine whether to grant exemptions to mandatory military service to members of the K-pop boyband BTS, officials said.
+SEOUL, South Korea (AP) — South Korea may conduct a public survey to help determine whether to grant exemptions to mandatory military service to members of the K-pop boyband BTS, officials said Wednesday.

 The ministry said the results would be only one of the many factors determining BTS members’ military status.